learn-co-curriculum/dsc-gradient-descent-review/README.md

 $x+2 = 10$
 subtracting 2 from both sides:
 $x-8$
-Similarly, some more complex mathematical problems such as ordinary least squares, our preliminary regression approach, also have closed form solutions where we can follow a rote procedure and be guaranteed a solution.
-In other cases, this is not possible and numerical approximation methods are used in order to find a solution.
+Similarly, some more complex mathematical problems such as ordinary least squares, our preliminary regression approach, also have closed-form solutions where we can follow a rote procedure and be guaranteed a solution.
+In other cases, this is not possible and numerical approximation methods are used to find a solution.
 The first instance that you witnessed of this was adding the L1 or L2 (lasso and ridge, respectively) penalties to OLS regression.
-In these cases, numerical approximation methods, such as gradient descent, are used  in order to find optimal or near optimal solutions.
+In these cases, numerical approximation methods, such as gradient descent, are used in order to find optimal or near-optimal solutions.

 ## Objectives